FridaysForFutue, WeChange, Transition Towns or Extinction Rebellion: they all have their own maps, calendars and news – but not

 All meta data enriched map projects we have seen so far (such as transformap, yellowOSM, kartevonmorgen, TREEDAY …) may offer an API, but not a concept for master-master replication.
 Happily the consortium of GIP (the Austrian geographical maps consortium) has know-how in aligning maps with several data sources.
 They are interested to share experiences with OpenLR and semantic supported conflict resolution mechanisms in this project, so we will be interviewing them and let them test our methods.

 Various concepts have been discussed since 2017.
 The swiss initiative Transition Connect followed a hierarchical approach but got stuck in a Proof-of-Concept phase.
 Transition initiatives have been planning a solution in fairkom’s gitlab which is close to the FairSync approach.
-We have agreed in summer 2019 to collaborate and if the FairSync funding is successful we will rename the project.
+We have agreed in summer 2019 to collaborate and if the FairSync funding is successful we will be approaching relevant platform integrators and try to join forces.